CSC 544 - Advanced Data Visualization (Spring 2025)

 Requests for incomplete (I) or withdrawal (W)

-Request must be made in accordance with University policies, which are available at http://catalog.arizona.edu/policy/grades-and-grading-system#incomplete and http://catalog.arizona.edu/policy/grades-and-grading-system#Withdrawal, respectively.
+Request must be made in accordance with University policies, which are available at https://catalog.arizona.edu/policy/courses-credit/grading/grading-system.

 Dispute of Grade Policy